-It's always better to be writing rather than not, but what do you do when you find yourself stuck?
-Do you find yourself refreshing Facebook and Twitter over and over again, waiting until inspiration strikes?
+It's always better to be writing rather than not, but what do you do when you find yourself stuck without story ideas?
+While mining real-life people and situations for story ideas can sometimes work, it can also lead to you refreshing Facebook and Twitter over and over again, waiting until inspiration strikes.
 Well, might I suggest you try your hand at some writing prompts!
-Writing prompts can be incredibly helpful when you find yourself at odds with your script.
-They can help you to look at your plot and characters from a different perspective.
-Below are ten screenwriting prompts I came up with to help get any stuck writers out there, unstuck!
+Creative writing prompts can be incredibly helpful when you find yourself at odds with your ability to generate screenplay ideas.
+These story ideas can help you to look at your plot and characters from a different perspective.
+Below are ten screenwriting prompts I came up with to help get any stuck writers out there unstuck.

 - Screenwriting Prompt 1: Unsure about character